 The Cemetery is now part of the Colfax Cemetery District, and the online database is GPS linked, so you can easily look up or be guided to the site of a distant relative who was buried here.

 The overall 450 acre property is in the hands of the Seventh Day Adventist Church, and a few partner agencies.
 The impressive lodges & admin. buildings remain in use, and appear to be well-kept.

 |local irrigation district water supply||outdoors on NYD 2021||Rich|

 |the flume again||/||stylish Institute residence|

-note - about the term Potter's Field & its Biblical origins - In the New Testament, the Pharisees at the Temple in Jerusalem used the 30 pieces of silver, which Judas Iscariot threw at them, in disgust, just before he hung himself, for having betrayed Jesus Christ to his enemies....um....to purchase a 'potter's field', or land where the poor could be buried.
-The term has been handed down & used, ever since.
+note - about the term Potter's Field & its Biblical origins - In the New Testament, the Pharisees at the Temple in Jerusalem used the 30 pieces of silver that Judas Iscariot threw at them, in disgust, just before he hung himself, for having betrayed Jesus Christ to his enemies....um....to purchase a 'potter's field', or land where the poor could be buried, and the rarely-used term has been handed down & used, ever since.

 (Info here is from Wikipedia and other online sources.)